k3integrations/k3cms/Readme.md

     rake db:migrate
     rake db:seed

 Also...
 You will need to add a few things to your layout.

+Somewhere within your <head> tag, you need to add these lines:
+    <%= javascript_include_tag :defaults %>
+    <%= hook :inside_head %>%>

+Somewhere within your <body> tag, you need to add this line:
+    <%= hook :top_of_page %>

+And wherever you want the ribbon to appear in the document, you need to add this:
+    <%= k3cms_ribbon %>

 Check out the demo_app for an example.

 And, add this to the User class: